reandimo/WooCommerce-Mail-Reminder/README.txt

 == Dependencies ==

 * WooCommerce
-* MetaBox Framework

 = Minimum Requirements =

 * PHP version 5.2.4 or greater (PHP 7.2 or greater is recommended)

 1. Make sure you are using WordPress 4.4 or later and that your server is running PHP 5.2.4 or later (same requirement as WordPress itself)
 2. Make sure WooCommerce is Activated
-3. Make sure MetaBox Framework is Activated
 4. Install and activate the plugin as usual from the 'Plugins' menu in WordPress.
 5. Go to the Settings -> Woo Mail Reminder page and configure the settings

 == Changelog ==

+= 1.2 (11-07-2020) =
+* FIX: Metabox.io integrated in plugin
+* Fix minor bugs, delete unnecesary dependencies and reorder code

 = 1.1 (23-03-2019) =
 * NEW: Reminders Post Type Created.
 Now you can add many reminders as you wish and customize with the editor and set the options for the cron execution.